ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 # Getting Started: Writing your Unit Test using TestDriver
+---

+{NOTE: }

-In this section, we explain how to use [RavenDB.TestDriver](https://www.nuget.org/packages/RavenDB.TestDriver/) to write RavenDB unit tests.
+* In this section, we explain how to use [RavenDB.TestDriver](https://www.nuget.org/packages/RavenDB.TestDriver/) to write RavenDB unit tests.

-TestDriver uses an [Embedded](../server/embedded) package with the same set of [prerequisites](../server/embedded#prerequisites) as embedded servers to run the Server.
+* TestDriver uses an [Embedded Server](../server/embedded) package with the same set of [prerequisites](../server/embedded#prerequisites) as embedded servers to run the tests.

 * In this page:
  - [RavenTestDriver](../start/test-driver#raventestdriver)